mac-dsl/CanGene/README.md

 ## Usage
 We include several demo. file to test the experiments.

+1. exp_test_ecg.ipynb & exp_test_weather.ipynb
+   - Both files read experimental results for ECG and Weather dataset (original, drift-injected, and modulated), and draw the figures for the draft.
+   - We tested original, gradual drift injected, and single data with modulated time-series, for anomaly detection.

+2. mod_ad_test.py
+   - Applying anomaly detection methods on our anomaly/drift injected datasret.
+   - We used TSB-UAD repo., to apply NormA and SAND.
+NormA original code was get from the original author.

+3. ECG_test_drift_gen.ipynb & modulate_ECG_test.ipynb
+   - Use configuration (ECG_test.yaml), we inject drifts using three different ECG time-seris.
+Vayring n_C and C, we saved the data (see the ./data/test and ./data/test_mod).
+   - Specifically, modulate_ECG_test.ipynb (mod_ECG_config.yaml) modulate ECG 803 (exp.) and ECG 805, to synthetically make new time-series.

+4. Weather_Test.ipynb
+   - Use configuration (demo_config.yaml), we inject point (1st interval), collective, and periodic (2nd interval) anomalies into the three different weather data (GR, NO, GE).
+   - After that, we inject drifts, varying n_C and C (saved into ./data/test_weather)

+5. Weather_drift_gen_mod_gen.ipynb
+   - Similar to modulate_ECG_test, we select anomaly injected GR data and modulate them.
+The results are saved in ./data/test_weather_mod

+Additional test files

 1. Weather_Test.ipynb
-- This is the exactly same test file for the draft which is introduced in 'References'.
+- This is one of the test file for the draft.
 All the parameters should be described in 'demo_config.yaml' file, so users can augment and change it based on purpose.
 - This test inject anomalies for 3-different weather data (GR, NO, DE) and generate drifts between them.
 - Details would be described both in the paper and jupyter notebook.